kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## Example: Research Assistant

 You ask, "Compare our last two reports."
-MCP allows the model to fetch those specific files, process them, and forget them afterward.
+MCP allows the model to fetch those specific files, process them, and forget them afterward
 No manual upload needed

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.